pactumjs/pactum/docs/component-testing.md

 ## Component Tests With Mock Server

 During component testing, your service will be running in a controlled environment.
-Instead of taking to external services, it will be communicating with a mock server.
+Instead of talking to external services, it will be communicating with a mock server.

 **pactum** comes with a mock server where you will able to control the behavior of each external service. *Interactions* are a way to instruct the mock server to simulate the behavior of external services.